compat-patrouille

 id("java")

-// Add the CompatPatrouille plugin
+// And add the CompatPatrouille plugin

 }